-If you have experienced one or more of the following symptoms in the last 24 hours unrelated to a chronic condition or seasonal allergies, call 911 so you can be evaluated at a local emergency room:
+If you have experienced one or more of the following symptoms in the last 24 hours unrelated to a chronic condition, call 911 so you can be evaluated at a local emergency room:

-If you have experienced more than one of the following symptoms in the last 24 hours unrelated to a chronic condition or seasonal allergies, you should contact a medical provider.
-Students should contact the Student Health Center online or by phone at (757) 221-4386, 8 a.m.-5 p.m., Monday - Friday; or the 24/7 Nurse Hotline at (877) 499-3568 after-hours and on weekends.
+If you have experienced more than one of the following symptoms in the last 24 hours unrelated to a chronic condition, you should contact a medical provider.
+Employees should contact an urgent care center or personal physician.
+Students should contact the Student Health Center online or by phone at (757) 221-4386, 8 a.m.-5 p.m., Monday - Friday; or see the after-hours and weekend contact section below.

 - Runny nose

 - Loss of taste